vondreii/vondreii-site/src/assets/blog/articles/hostingAngularApplicationUsingGithubAndNetlify.md

 # Hosting An Angular Application Using Github And Netlify
 ___

 For this tutorial, you will need a working Angular App ready to host, and a Github Account already set up.
-If you don't have an Angular App, you can download the source code of a working simple Angular App from <a class="cyanLink" href="https://github.com/vondreii/angular-netlify">here</a>.
+If you don't have an Angular App, you can download some template source code of a working simple Angular App from <a class="cyanLink" href="https://github.com/vondreii/project-template">here</a>.

 <div class="pb-3"></div>